 The Security Monitor page allows the monitoring of the security state of all applications within RIPS.
 It can be highly customized with different view types and settings that tailor the results to your required specifications.

 We support three different view types: Simple, Extended, and Timeline.
-They can be selected under the settings window (you can find more information about the settings in a later chapter).
+They can be selected under the settings window (you can find more information about the settings in a chapter further down).

 The simple view shows the security state of the latest scans as a simple icon.
 They are sorted from the left to the right with the newest first.
 Hovering over an icon shows a tooltip with more information about the scan.